Hepatitis A (cont.)

 What should I do if I think I have been exposed to the hepatitis A virus?

-See your doctor right away if you think you have been exposed to the hepatitis A virus.
-A medicine called hepatitis A immune globulin may protect you from getting sick if taken shortly after exposure to the hepatitis A virus.
+See your doctor right away if you think you have been in contact with the hepatitis A virus.
+A dose of the hepatitis A vaccine or a medicine called hepatitis A immune globulin may protect you from getting sick if taken shortly after coming into contact with the hepatitis A virus.

 Hope through Research